Sizwe780/azora-os/README.md

 - `/codex` — Enterprise documentation and implementation guides
 - `/services` — Enterprise services and APIs
 - `/docs` — Enterprise documentation and deployment guides

+### Licensing Requirements
+- All contributions must comply with the AZORA PROPRIETARY LICENSE
+- Add the standard license header to all new source files (.ts/.js)
+- Update package.json license fields to "AZORA PROPRIETARY LICENSE"
+- Pre-commit hooks will enforce license compliance
+- Contact legal@azora.world for licensing inquiries

 ---